pravega/pravega/cli/user/README.md

 ## Pravega CLI on Kubernetes

-The Pravega User CLI can be accessed through the Kubernetes pod such as the Segment Store pod, or externally if exposed to Controller/Segment Store endpoints.
+The Pravega User CLI can be used from inside the Kubernetes cluster (including the Segment Store pod that has the CLI tool built-in), or externally if your Pravega cluster publicly exposes the Controller/Segment Store endpoints.

 From the available options, we now show how to use the Pravega User CLI from inside the Kubernetes cluster, by using the built-in tool in the Pravega server instances.